OldSneerJaw/synctos/README.md

     }
 ```

-* `accessAssignments`: (optional) Defines the channels to dynamically assign to users and/or roles when a document of the corresponding type is successfully created, replaced or deleted.
-It is specified as a list, where each entry is an object that defines `users`, `roles` and/or `channels` properties.
+* `accessAssignments`: (optional) Defines either the channel access to assign to users/roles or the role access to assign to users when a document of the corresponding type is successfully created, replaced or deleted.
+It is specified as a list, where each entry is an object that defines `users`, `roles` and/or `channels` properties, depending on the access assignment type.
 The value of each property can be either a list of strings that specify the raw user/role/channel names or a function that returns the corresponding values as a dynamically-constructed list and accepts the following parameters: (1) the new document and (2) the old document that is being replaced/deleted (if any).
 NOTE: In cases where the document is in the process of being deleted, the first parameter's `_deleted` property will be `true`, so be sure to account for such cases.
 And, if the old document has been deleted or simply does not exist, the second parameter will be `null`.
-An example:
+The assignment types are specified as follows:
+  * Channel access assignments:
+    * `type`: May be either "channel", `null` or `undefined`.
+    * `channels`: The channels to assign to users and/or roles.
+    * `roles`: The roles to which to assign the channels.
+    * `users`: The users to which to assign the channels.
+  * Role access assignments:
+    * `type`: Must be "role".
+    * `roles`: The roles to assign to users.
+    * `users`: The users to which to assign the roles.

+An example of a mix of channel and role access assignments:

 ```
     accessAssignments: [
       {
+        type: 'role',
+        users: [ 'user3', 'user4' ],
+        roles: [ 'role1', 'role2' ]
+      },
+      {
+        type: 'channel',
         users: [ 'user1', 'user2' ],
         channels: [ 'channel1' ]
       },
       {
-        roles: [ 'role1', 'role2' ],
-        channels: [ 'channel2' ]
-      },
-      {
+        type: 'channel',
         users: function(doc, oldDoc) {
           return doc.users;
         },